schriftgestalt/glyphs-packages/README.md

 #### Required Fields

-- **name:** the file name of the plug-in in the repository, including the dot suffix.
+- **path:** the file path including the file name of the plug-in in the repository, including the dot suffix.
 The name until the dot will be used as title in the Plugin Manager window, unless *titles* are explicitly set (see below).
 - **url:** the URL to the repository.
 On GitHub, this will be `https://github.com/username/repositoryname`.
 - **descriptions:** a language-specific short text explaining the plug-in.
 It supports basic Markdown (`*italic* **bold** [text](https://link.url)`). *Attention:* Do not use linebreaks here, but keep the text on a single line.
 If you want a linebreak in your description, use `\n` instead.
 Differentiate between languages with one of these abbreviations: